by Connie Oswald Stofko

 Is your community garden near a toxic waste site or near an industrial site that may be using harmful chemicals?
 How was the site of your garden used in the past?
 Was there a house on that spot that contained lead paint?
 Were decks or swing sets on the property built from pressure treated wood?
 Even former farmland and orchards can contain contaminants– arsenic and lead were once used as pesticides.

 Soil contamination may be more likely if the site has had any of the following: lead paint, high vehicle traffic, use of fertilizers or pesticides, industrial or commercial activity, treated lumber, petroleum spills, automobile or machine repair, junk vehicles, furniture refinishing, fires, landfills or garbage dumps.
-Find out more in Sources and Impacts of Contaminants in Soils from Cornell.
+Find out more in Sources and Types of Contaminants from Cornell.

 There’s no single soil test that will pick up all contaminants, so you need to determine what contaminant or contaminants are likely to be in your soil, then test specifically for those.
 In addition to metals such as lead, researchers are also concerned about polycyclic aromatic hydrocarbons (PAH), which are byproducts of burning and can cause many health problems, including cancer.

 Testing can be expensive, Shaylor noted.
 Testing might cost $50 per sample, and you need to take samples from various spots in the garden.

 For more information on testing, see Cornell’s Guide to Soil Testing and Interpreting Results.
 It’s very important that you send your samples to a certified lab, Shaylor said.
 Here is a list of laboratories certified by the New York State Department of Health Environmental Laboratory Approval Program.